-The national park home to the famous Devil’s Bridge we made mention of a little bit earlier.
+The national park home to the famous Devil’s Bridge we mentioned a little bit earlier.

-This is a 200-acre park that feature some of the most gorgeous natural landscape you’ll see anywhere in all of Germany.
+This is a 200-acre park that features some of the most gorgeous natural landscape you’ll see anywhere in all of Germany.

 The park itself was originally organized back in the 19th century as an oversized (and that’s the understatement of the century) English style landscape garden.